Electrical and Computer Engineering - Master of Engineering, Master of Science

 Program Requirements

-The research option requires completion of a minimum of 32 credit hours of graduate study and any additional hours needed to satisfy prerequisites.
+The curriculum requires completion of a minimum of 32 credit hours of graduate study and any additional hours needed to satisfy prerequisites.
 The distribution of hours is summarized as follows:

 ECE 610Graduate Seminars2